carmenvillalobos/mileStoneProject1/README.md

 -The inspiration of the game was from the game "Menja" that can be found here https://codepen.io/MillerTime/pen/BexBbE

 How do you play the game?
--The way thst you play the game is essentially you attempt to click on the white square as many times as you can before the timer runs out.
+-The way that you play the game is essentially you attempt to click on the white square as many times as you can before the timer runs out.

 What were the main technologies used to build the game?
 -The main technologies I used were functions in my index.js file (and also called upon within the index.html file).
 The addToScore function adds a point to your score each time that you click on the white square image.
 The second function I used was for the timer called decreaseTimer.
 Essentially, I created a timer to countdown from 20 seconds to 0 seconds.
 Once the timer reached 0, I display text stating that the time is up and I make the white square image disapper.